ansible/ansible/docs/docsite/rst/galaxy.rst

       scm: git
       version: "0.1"  # quoted, so YAML doesn't parse this as a floating-point value

-Installing Multiple Roles From Multiple Files
+Installing multiple roles from multiple files
 =============================================

 At a basic level, including requirements files allows you to break up bits of roles into smaller files.
 Role includes pull in roles from other files.